open-pioneer/trails-starter/docs/tutorials/HowToCreateAService.md

 If you plan to have your service used by others, providing good TypeScript integration is highly recommended.

 Back in the `math` package, we will define the public interface for `"math.MathService"`.
-Pure interface descriptions are conventionally placed into a file called `api.ts`, but they should also be exported from the package's `main` entry point for convenience.
+Pure interface descriptions are conventionally placed into a file called `api.ts`, but they should also be exported from the package's `main` entry point (usually `index.ts`) for convenience.

 Because we do not intend to export any classes, functions or constants, we'll just make `api.ts` our `main` for now: